jtpaasch/bap-kb/01-knowledge-base/01/README.md

 We haven't attached any slots to this class yet, but this is a valid class nonethless, and it illustrates the basic procedure behind creating a class: specify a type to use to tag the class and a type to use as a sorting index, and then use `KB.Class.declare name index` to create the class.

-At this point, there isn't much to do with the class, so let's just print its name.
+At this point, there isn't much we can do with the class, so let's just print its name.

 Add a function that uses `KB.Class.name` to extract the name of a class:

 ```